peeyman/N-gram-Language-Model/README.md

 ## Data

-webtext corpora embeded in NLTK library.
+webtext corpora embeded in NLTK library. </br>
-This corpora is a small corpora which consists of web and chat texts.
+This corpora is a small corpora which is comprised of web and chat texts.

 ## Libraries